 where D0 = Dividend of the first year

 Cost of equity – It is denoted by ke.
 The cost of equity can be defined as the minimum rate of return to be earned to pay off dividends to the shareholders.
 There are 4 methods available to calculate the cost of equity.

 - Constant growth model (Gordon model)

 - Capital Asset Pricing Model (CAPM)

-Shareholder expects a constant growth in dividend each year.
-This expected growth rate is dividend growth rate.
+Dividend growth rate – Shareholder expects constant growth in dividend each year.
+This expected growth rate is the dividend growth rate.